How Long Do You Need to Keep Waste Transfer Notes?

 For more on your wider record-keeping obligations, take a look at our post on Duty of Care: What Every UK Waste Carrier Must Know.

 Ready to go digital?
-Start a free 7-day trial at WTNcloud — no card required.
+Start with 10 free WTNs at WTNcloud — no card required.

 Ready to digitise your waste transfer notes?